gramps-project/gramps-web-docs/docs/en/install_setup/configuration.md

 `REGISTRATION_DISABLED` | If `True`, disallow new user registration (default `False`) `DISABLE_TELEMETRY` | If `True`, disable statistics telemetry (default `False`).
 See [telemetry](telemetry.md) for details.
 `PILLOW_MAX_IMAGE_PIXELS` | Sets the PIL.Image.MAX_IMAGE_PIXELS parameter, which indicates the number of pixels that the processed image can contain.
 See [docs](https://pillow.readthedocs.io/en/stable/reference/Image.html#PIL.Image.MAX_IMAGE_PIXELS) for details.
+`MAX_THUMBNAIL_FILE_BYTES` | Sets a hard maximum file size for thumbnails.
+Defaults to `50 * 1024 * 1024` (50 MB).
+Raising it can greatly increase memory usage and may lead to out-of-memory crashes or data loss if large files are decompressed in memory.

 !!! info